 British Shorthairs are also known to get along quite well with other cats, and even the occasional family dog.
 As long as they are allowed plenty of time for relaxation, they can deal with almost anything.

-British Shorthair Cats should be cobby with short, strong legs, a round head with well-rounded eyes, and a tail that is broad at the base and rounded at the tip.
+British Shorthair Cats are described as "cobby" which means stocky, thick and short.
+Cobby is the perfect word for them as their structure is short with strong legs, a big round head with well-rounded eyes, a thick neck, and a tail that is broad at the base and rounded at the tip.
+They are considered a medium-size cat and weight between 11 and 18 pounds.

-The coat should be short and dense.
+The coat should be short and dense and feel like almost like a plush stuffed teddy bear.
+The coat will also become longer and heavier during the winter months, which leads to more shedding.
 The general impression should be that of a compact, alert, fit and healthy cat.

 Although often referred to as the "British Blue", British Shorthair Cats come in a great range of color varieties, including: